PowerShell/PSResourceGet/Docs/SetPSResourceRepository.md

 ### -URL param

 - Errors: if URL with unsupported type Uri scheme used, or if correct scheme but value is for path/location that doesn't exist
+- Errors: if URL to be changed is used in conjuction with `-Name` parameter argument value of PSGallery

 ### -Repositories param

-- Errors: Invalid Hashtable format

-### -Prerelease param

-- Validate prerelease version returned

-### -Tags param

-- Validate tag filtering on returned resources

-### -Repository param

-- All repository search
-- Single repository search
-- Multiple repository search
-- Errors: Repository not found
+- Errors: Expected Hashtable key's not found

-### -Credential param

-- Validate credential search
-- Errors: Credential: Invalid

-### -IncludeDependencies param
+### -Priority param

-- Validate dependency inclusion in return results
+- Validate priority value supplied is in range of 0-50

 ## Work Items